gruntwork-io/docs/_docs-sources/patcher/running-patcher/update.md

 Third party modules are supported in both interactive mode and non-interactive mode.

-For example, the [terraform-aws-modules/terraform-aws-vpc](https://github.com/terraform-aws-modules/terraform-aws-vpc) module has two recent change: `4.0.2` and `5.0.0`.
+For example, the [terraform-aws-modules/terraform-aws-vpc](https://github.com/terraform-aws-modules/terraform-aws-vpc) module has two recent changes: `4.0.2` and `5.0.0`.

 And in `infrastructure-live/prod` there is a dependency on `terraform-aws-vpc/vpc`:
 - `prod/us-east-1/prod/vpc/terragrunt.hcl` currently uses `4.0.0`